savoirfairelinux/ansible-django/README.md

 ### Git clone or symlink

-The project's source that lives at `django_project_path` can be either from a git clone or a symlink.
-In a "real" environment, you'll want to clone from a git repo, but on a local environment, you'll want to symlink to your Vagrant share so that your changes to the code are taken into account immediately.
-See `django_project_symlink_dest`.
+The project's source that lives at `django_project_path` can be either from a git clone, a rsync from a local path on the control machine, or a symlink.
+In a "real" environment, you'll want to clone from a git repo or an rsync, but on a local environment, you'll want to symlink to your Vagrant share so that your changes to the code are taken into account immediately.
+See `django_deployment_type`.

 [nginx]: https://www.nginx.com/
 [uwsgi]: https://github.com/unbit/uwsgi-docs